 Furthermore, organizations can build customized or advanced playbooks, which gives security teams the flexibility to respond when they see fit, ensuring regulatory compliance.
 For organizations unsure about automation, playbooks can be customized to undertake automatic enrichment actions while also fulfilling role-based security demands requiring authorization for containment.
 These capabilities support fully- and semi-automated actions providing security teams the ability to identify the level of automation required at every phase of the response process, with the final decision made by a human analyst if needed.
 For example, a playbook for malware analysis covers every stage of the response process from detection and investigation to containment and remediation.

 What is a Security Runbook?

 A security runbook is a series of conditional steps required to automatically perform actions, such as data enrichment, threat containment, and more as part of incident response or security operations processes.
 This aids in the evaluation, analysis, and containment of threats, accelerating the overall incident response process.
 Moreover, runbooks can include the necessary human decision-making elements depending on the steps needed within the process and the kind of automation being leveraged in an organization.
-Similar to playbooks, runbooks can also be utilized to automatically allocate tasks to human analysts; however, most runbooks are action-based.
+Similar to SOC playbook templates, runbooks also come with out-of-the-box templates that can be utilized to automatically allocate tasks to human analysts; however, most runbooks are action-based.

-In simpler words, a runbook is a document comprising proper background information and procedures to successfully execute security-related tasks, or address incidents.
+In simpler words, a security runbook is a document comprising proper background information and procedures to successfully execute security-related tasks or address incidents.
 Runbooks have a standardized format to bring consistency and enable security teams to follow relevant processes or tasks.